hakt0r/Node-Ex03-ExpressBasics/README.md

 ## 1. Basic
   - Install the nodemon package globally
-    (your going to need it, more and more)
+    (you're going to need it, more and more)

   - Initalize an npm package here (in the exercise folder)
   - Install express